semaphoreci/docs/docs/ci-cd-environment/configuring-a-self-hosted-agent.md

   - VAR2=B
 ```

-This is way of exposing secrets to your jobs from the agent, instead of using Semaphore secrets.
+This is a way of exposing secrets to your jobs from the agent, instead of using Semaphore secrets.

-## `files`
+### `files`

-Files to inject into the docker container running the job, when using docker containers
+Files to inject into the docker container running the job, when using docker containers.
 When using the command line argument `--files`, the agent expects a comma-separated list of `/some/host/file=/some/container/file`:

 ```
 agent start \